RealWagmi/anon-integration-guide/projects/amped/README.md

    - You can trade with up to 11x leverage
    - Minimum leverage size is 1.1x
    - Minimum collateral is $10
-   - Available tokens for longs: S, ANON, WETH
+   - Available collateral and indextokens for longs: S, ANON, WETH
-   - Available tokens for shorts: USDC, EURC
+   - Available collateral tokens for shorts: USDC, EURC

 3. Safety Limits
    - Default slippage protection is 0.3%